Rajya-V/Water-Sort-Puzzle---Color-Sort/README.md

 🛠️ Technologies Used

-🖥️ HTML: Structure of the game🎨 CSS: Styling and layout🧠 JavaScript: Game logic and interactivity
+🖥️ HTML: Structure of the game
+🎨 CSS: Styling and layout
+🧠 JavaScript: Game logic and interactivity

 🤝 Contributions